CodingItWrong/codingitwrong.com/_drafts/approaches-to-testing.md

 4. How do I use test doubles?
 5. What do I check for in my tests?

-But it turns out these different approaches to testing *also* answered some bigger-picture questions I wasn't expecting:
+But it turns out these approaches *also* answered some bigger-picture questions I wasn't expecting:

 6. How do I deal with change in my application?
 7. What even **is** good code?

-I wanted to share what I found.
+I wanted to share what I found, hoping it will help you learn some new approaches to try, whether you're a testing newbie like me or a seasoned veteran.
 And as a bonus, I have a **crazy theory** to share: each approach to testing is tailor-made to guide you towards a certain kind of architecture.
 So, if you try to use a testing approach for an architecture it's not a good fit for, you're gonna have a bad time.

 One quick note: there aren't hard boundaries between these types of testing.
-Don't think of them as things you have to pick one and use it all the time.
+Don't think of it as though you have to pick one and use it all the time.
 Think of them as tools you can apply in different situations as they fit best.

-First, since testing terms are used in so many different ways, here's a clarification of how I use then:
+First, since terms for categories of tests are used in so many different ways, here's how I'll use them in this post:

 - **Acceptance test**: tests the whole system from the outside (i.e. web user interface).
-- **Integration test**: tests an object connected to other objects and external systems (i.e. the database).
+- **Integration test**: tests an object connected to other objects and/or external systems (i.e. the database).
 - **Unit test**: tests an object in isolation from any other objects.
 - **“Unit” test**: when I am being sarcastic about Kent Beck saying “unit test” to refer to what the industry considers an integration test.
 More on this in a minute!
-- **Stub**: a test double that provides hard-coded responses, and may record state changes.
-- **Mock**: a test double that allows you to verify that certain methods were called

 - - -